One of the most frequent questions we get asked is how long does it take to complete a TEFL course?

-Unlike Groupon TEFL courses, however, it’s certainly not possible to complete a TEFL Org course in under 10 hours!
-These courses advertise themselves as being a 120-hour course simply because this is what customers and employers are searching for.
+Unlike Groupon TEFL courses, however, it’s certainly not possible to complete a course from The TEFL Org in under 10 hours!
+These courses advertise themselves as being 120-hour courses simply because this is what customers and employers are searching for.
 In reality, these courses won’t take you anywhere near that amount of time to complete because they lack course material and assignments.
-Many employers are aware of this, which is why some won’t accept them.
+Many employers are aware of this, which is why they’re often not accepted.

 How quickly can I find a job?